Raymond-Cox/jest-learning-samples/README.md

 # jest-learning-samples
-Javascript + React functions for learning the Jest unit testing framework on.
+This is a collection of various JavaScript functions and React components designed with the intention of giving newcomers to unit testing in Javascript a place to learn.